-The FGCU Industry Diversification Index for the Southwest Florida workforce region—comprising Charlotte, Collier, Glades, Hendry, and Lee counties—decreased in the first quarter of 2017, indicating a decrease in workforce diversification for that time period.
-This was the second consecutive quarter that the IDI decreased for the five-county region.
-The workforce region’s IDI measured 8.361, which was lower than the 4th quarter of 2016 (measured at 8.460).
-Despite the decrease, the IDI was higher than the 1st quarter of 2016 (measured at 8.308).
-The region fell two spots in the rankings, registering as the 11th most diversified workforce region in the state, out of 24 total regions.
+The FGCU Industry Diversification Index for the Southwest Florida workforce region—comprising Charlotte, Collier, Glades, Hendry, and Lee counties—increased in the second quarter of 2017, indicating an increase in workforce diversification for that time period.
+The workforce region’s IDI measured 8.436, which was higher than both the 1st quarter of 2017 (measured at 8.361) and the 2nd quarter of 2016 (measured at 8.410).
+The region rose one spot in the rankings, registering as the 10th most diversified workforce region in the state, out of 24 total regions.
 The index can register between 0 and 10, with 0 being the least diversified, and 10 being the most diversified.

 The growth in industry diversification for Southwest Florida follows the usual trend for this quarter.
 Southwest Florida typically measures higher index measures during the quarters spanning April through September, and lower index measures during the quarters spanning October through March.
 The lower index measures, expected during the winter period, can be attributed to an influx of tourism and seasonal residents, which leads to an increase in demand for both the retail trade and accommodation and food service industries to meet the seasonal demand.
 When the winter period ends and seasonal residents leave the region, the demand for both of these industries contracts, leading to a more diverse economy during the spring and summer period.

-The Cape Coral-Fort Myers IDI decreased slightly in the 1st quarter of 2017, registering at 8.458.
-This was an increase from both the 1st quarter of 2016 (measured at 8.337), but a decrease from the 4th quarter of 2016 (measured at 8.459).
-Despite the slight decrease in the IDI, the MSA increased in the rankings, becoming the 7th most diversified MSA in the state, out of 22 total MSAs in the state of Florida.
+The Cape Coral-Fort Myers IDI increased in the 2nd quarter of 2017, registering at 8.490.
+This was an increase from both the 2nd quarter of 2016 (measured at 8.426) and the 1st quarter of 2017 (measured at 8.458).
+Despite the increase in the IDI, the MSA remained the 7th most diversified MSA in the state, out of 22 total MSAs in the state of Florida.

-The Punta Gorda IDI decreased in the 1st quarter of 2017, measured at 7.502.
-This was a slight decrease over the 4th quarter 2016 measure (7.521), but an increase over the 1st quarter 2016 measure (7.476).
-The Punta Gorda MSA was the second-least diverse MSA in the state with a ranking of 21, a decline from the 4th quarter of 2016.
+The Punta Gorda IDI decreased in the 2nd quarter of 2017, measured at 7.539.
+This was an increase over both the 1st quarter 2017 measure (7.502) and the 2nd quarter 2016 measure (7.517).
+The increase resulted in the Punta Gorda MSA rising one spot in the rankings, to 20th in the state of Florida.

-Nationally, the most diversified states in the country were Georgia, South Carolina, and Tennessee, and the least diverse states were West Virginia, Alaska, and Nevada.
-The IDI for the United States was 8.624.
+Nationally, the most diversified states in the country were Georgia, South Carolina, and North Carolina, and the least diverse states were Maine, West Virginia, and Nevada.
+The IDI for the United States was 8.645.